 Insurers are required to defend their policyholders against lawsuits.
 The costs of settling a claim are reported on insurers’ financial statements as defense and cost containment expenses incurred.
 These expenses include defense, litigation and medical cost containment.
 Expenditures for surveillance, litigation management and fees for appraisers, private investigators, hearing representatives and fraud investigators are included.
 In addition, attorney legal fees may be incurred owing to a duty to defend, even when coverage does not exist, because attorneys must be hired to issue opinions about coverage.
 Insurers’ defense costs as a percentage of incurred losses are relatively high in lines such as product liability and medical malpractice, reflecting the high cost of defending certain types of lawsuits, such as medical injury cases and class actions against pharmaceutical companies.
 For example, in 2020, in addition to $1.1 billion in product liability incurred losses, insurers spent $667 million on settlement expenses, which was equivalent to 60.9 percent of the losses

-Let Mary Ann Simmons Insurance Agency, help you choose a policy that will fit your individual needs.
+Let Bartow Insurance Center, help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
-We’re here to help when you are considering purchasing Product Liabilty Insurance.
+We’re here to help when you are considering purchasing Product Liability Insurance.